pulibrary/dpul-collections/docs/admin/clean_index.md

 # Create a clean Solr index

-To write a second index while the current index continues to receive updates and serve reads, update the `index_cache_collections` variable in the relevant `.hcl` deployment file. for example, if the current value is:
+To write a second index while the current index continues to receive updates and serve reads, update the `index_cache_collections` variable in the relevant `.hcl` deployment file.
+For example, if the current value is:

 ```
 default = "cache_version:1,write_collection:dpulc-staging1"